seanlb02/FilmSpot/README.md

 If you have an account, enter your user name and your watchlist will appear on the screen.

-To create an account, have a go at the reccomendations menu option.
+To create an account, have a go at the reccomendations menu option - Option 3.

 ### Option 3.
 Reccomendations